Ambluden/DroidPlayground/README.md

 ## DroidPlayground

     Some Android related stuff, basically any snippet of code that doesn't make sense in a standalone project.
-Most of the code is related to the answer I give on stackoverflow.com .
+Most of the code is related to the answers I give on stackoverflow.com.

 ## License

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.